-It’s common to hear couples complain about different behaviors of their partners while wishing their life could be happier.
+It’s common to hear couples complain about behaviors of their partners while wishing their life could be happier.
 Somehow, we think that if our partner changed, we would be happier.
-Or we think, “If my partner would stop annoying me or start appreciating me, or be more intimate with me, our relationship would improve.”
+Or we think, “If my partner would stop annoying me, start appreciating me, or be more intimate with me, our relationship would improve.”
+However, the key lies in our ability to love ourselves.

 We can only experience love from our partner